lmns-solutions/arduino-interactive-lessons/electronics/schematics.md

 ### Using Fritzing

 Once you've downloaded and unzipped the Fritzing release, open it and follow this tutorial video.
 Together, we will make a simple LED-based circuit with a 9V battery, a switch, a resistor, and an LED.
-To complement the video, we also have this [simple Fritzing PDF guide](assets/pdfs/RapidIntroduction_HowToUseFritizing_ByJonFroehlich.pdf).
+To complement the video, we also have this [simple Fritzing PDF guide[]({{ "/assets/pdfs/RapidIntroduction_HowToUseFritizing_ByJonFroehlich.pdf" | relative_url }}).

 <iframe width="736" height="414"  src="https://www.youtube.com/embed/x1aN9LwhIAQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>